MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/cannot-start-computer-from-usb-flash-drive.md

 ms.prod-support-area-path: Partition and volume management ms.technology: windows-server-backup-and-storage
 ---
-# You cannot start a computer from a USB flash drive that is formatted to use the FAT32 file system
+# You can't start a computer from a USB flash drive that is formatted to use the FAT32 file system

 This article provides a workaround to solve the issue that the computer startup fails when you use a USB flash drive that's formatted to use the FAT32 file system.